alsash110/comm-2216-obs/docs/processes/processes.md

 ---

 A _process_ represents something running on your computer.
-They are classified into two types, _foreground processes_ and _background processes_. _Foreground processes_ are interactive and require some type of input.
+Processes are classified into two types, _foreground processes_ and _background processes_. _Foreground processes_ are interactive and require some type of input.
 Launching a _foreground process_ ties up the terminal so you can not issue new terminal commands until the processes terminates. _Background processes_ can run independently and do not tie up the terminal.

-The two most common commands used to view your systems processes are through the ```ps aux``` and ```top``` commands.
+The two most common commands you can use to view your systems processes are the ```ps aux``` and ```top``` commands.
 The difference between the two is that ```ps aux``` takes a snapshot of current processes while ```top``` continuously updates the list of processes.

 Processes usually terminate after you exit.
-However, this is not always the case as some programs may keep some processes running even after you exit.
+This is not always the case as some programs may keep some processes running even after you exit.
 There are also times when you may want to _kill_ some processes to free up resources or because the program froze.

 ---

 ## Display, Search, and Kill Processes Using the Terminal

-The following instruction set will show you how to:
+The following instruction set shows you how to:
 * view processes using the ```ps``` command,
 * search for a specific process, and
 * _kill_ processes using your terminal.